 You can enlarge photos when viewing them in Playback mode.
-You can also use the Trim function to extract the portion of the image displayed on the screen and save it as a new file.
+You can also move the magnified area and use the Trim function to extract the portion of the image displayed on the screen and save it as a new file.